CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 The test launcher uses the prepared backend environment and starts required local services when they are not already running.

-On backend startup, SQLite initializes only when its database file is missing.
+On backend startup, the shared Alembic coordinator creates the SQLite file or PostgreSQL database when necessary, adopts only an exact known unversioned schema, and upgrades to the checked-in head before the readiness callback runs.
-PostgreSQL is checked with a connection-only probe and must have been initialized explicitly through launcher option `4`.
+The launcher’s explicit database option uses the same coordinator.
 Startup also verifies the tracked configuration file and creates required resource directories for logs, models, tokenizers, checkpoints, and templates.